Matt-Law12/cpap_shore/README.md

 ## Why It Matters
 Living shorelines provide a wide range of environmental benefits, including:

-• Preventing Coastal Erosion
+• Preventing Coastal Erosion <br />
-• Providing habitat for both terrestrial and marine life
+• Providing habitat for both terrestrial and marine life <br />
-• Improving water quality
+• Improving water quality <br />

 In addition to these environmental services, living shorelines also offer industrial and economic advantages.
 Living shorelines both stabilize coastal land and reduce wave energy, aiding in the preservation of coastal properties and businesses, especially during extreme weather events such as severe storms and hurricanes.